-There are no arrangements to limit this type of activity in place currently.
-Recommendations is that when grass curing is higher than 80% combined with high winds speeds through the peak burning time of the day (12pm-4pm) that these activities are monitored closely or done at different times such as earlier in the morning or in the evenings when it is cooler.
+There are currently no arrangements to limit this type of activity in place.
+It is recommended that when grass curing is higher than 80% combined with high winds speeds through the peak burning time of the day (12pm-4pm) these activities are monitored closely or done at different times such as earlier in the morning or in the evenings when it is cooler.